African print fashion illustration about Laura Volpintesta

 African Prints

 enchant me because the motifs are often humongous, the scale is different from in traditional North American cultures.
+Which is so flattering and dynamic.

 I love them because the color combinations “clash”… that’s not a judgment, it means that they vibrate strongly.
 That’s a good thing!
 It’s a new kind of color theory– new harmonies to the murky washed out colors of my culture.
 Every color in them, I feel like i’m seeing for the very first time.
 And this is 25 years later after seeing my first African Prints!